WICG/performance-memory/explainer.md

 This document suggests returning |null| for all the fields in performance.memory if the process hosting the current frame has ever hosted frames from a different origin.

+Even with this caveat, the API still introduces a secondary information channel for websites - namely, the number of different tabs hosting content in the process.
+If we make the assumption that all frames from a single origin are hosted in the same process, then the following example [courtesy of Boris Zbarsky] leaks information across origins.

+Say a page does: ```<a href="https://other-origin.html" rel="noopener">Click me</a>```.
+If the user clicks on the link, then this API allows the original origin to determine whether other-origin loads any subframes from the original origin.

 # <a name="appendix-a"></a>Appendix A - Terminology